 On-call/Temporary Staff Employment Opportunities: go/staff-jobs-sh (on campus), http://go.middlebury.edu/staff-jobs-sh (off campus)

 Dear Faculty and Staff-

 To register for a meeting, please email ISSS at firstname.lastname@example.org (subject line: FIS Host Program) or call us at 802.443.5858.
-All of our meetings will take place in the Service Building, 2nd floor.
-You’re welcome to bring your lunch to midday meetings.
+Feel free to bring your lunch to our afternoon meetings.

 You can learn more about the FIS Host Program on our website at: http://www.middlebury.edu/international/isss/fis .

 Please share this information with friends and family who do not work at the College.

 We invite all who are interested to become a part of this wonderful program!

 We look forward to hearing from you!

 With an increasing amount of storage space and institutional connectivity on personal devices, the value and mobility of smartphones, tablets, and laptops make them appealing and easy targets.
 These simple tips will help you protect against and prepare for the potential loss or theft of a laptop or mobile device.